raedatoui/cup-housing/README.md

 #### Iterative edits and uploads
 * open and edit any of the files in __assets/data__
 * any changes to made on any file will automatically start the upload of the data files to the server
-* this process is triggered as soon as file as saved
+* this process is triggered as soon as a file is saved
 * reload the site and check that data is updated
-* rinse and repeat from step 2
+* rinse and repeat